masiedu4/all-my-blog-posts/ckz4tzcv60bpthis1bb15cy9r.md

 ### 3. Connect and learn from the best

-Leaving the room when you are the smartest person in the room is no longer a secret, in my opinion.
+Leaving the room when you are the smartest person in the room is the smartest decision, in my opinion.

 **If you want to be considered a member of the 1%, you must be in the 0.999 percent.**